Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Materials and Methods

 We employed UKA-CXR \cite{khader2022artificial,arasteh2022collaborative}, a large cohort of chest radiographs.
-The dataset consists of $N=193\,311$ frontal CXR images, all manually labeled by radiologists.
+The dataset consists of $N=193\,311$ frontal CXR images of $45\,016$ patients, all manually labeled by radiologists.
 The available labels include: pleural effusion, pneumonic infiltrates, and atelectasis, each separately for right and left lung, congestion, and cardiomegaly.
 The labeling system for cardiomegaly included five classes \say{normal}, \say{uncertain}, \say{borderline}, \say{enlarged}, and \say{massively enlarged}.
 For the rest of the labels, five classes of \say{negative}, \say{uncertain}, \say{mild}, \say{moderate}, and \say{severe} were used.
 Data were split into $N=153\,502$ training and $N=39\,809$ test images using patient-wise stratification, but otherwise completely random allocation \cite{khader2022artificial,arasteh2022collaborative}.
 There was no overlap between the training and test sets.
-Table \ref{tab:statistics} shows the statistics of the dataset.
+Supplementary Table \ref{tab:statistics} shows the statistics of the dataset, which are further visualized in Supplementary Figures \ref{fig:data_dist} and \ref{fig:labels-vs-groups}.

+In addition, we used an in-house dataset at Klinikum Rechts der Isar of $1\,625$ abdominal CT scans from unique, consecutive patients, of which $867$ suffered from pancreatic ductal adenocarcinoma (PDAC) (positive) and $758$ were a control group without a tumor (negative).
+We split the dataset into $975$ train and $325$ validation and test images respectively.
+During splitting we maintained the ratio of positive and negative samples in all subsets.